KevinMGranger/cargo-pando/README.md

 Example use cases:

-- test your code against multiple rust relases in parallel
+- test your code against multiple rust releases in parallel
+- test the index / stage of your repo to validate incremental changes
 - test all commits in a given range in parallel to bisect a bug (TODO)
 - do both of the above at the same time (TODO)
 - run some other custom command across any of the above checkouts (TODO)